Samihamer1/Hollow-Knight-VesselMayCry/ReadMe.md

 # Vessel May Cry

 A mod which overhauls the knight's gameplay to match a certain eldest son of Sparda.
 Alternatively titled, "I can't believe nobody has made a Vergil mod yet".
+(I'm not an animator, so please excuse some shaky animations.)

 ## Incompatibilities
 This mod will likely not work with other game overhaul mods or charm mods.
 The main incompatibilities are: